46: FREEDOM TO ROCK WITH IKE & KISS

 “Helloooo Baby, you know what I like!”
 The Big Bopper, Bob Gilbert, along with his wife Amey as they waited to tour the interior of Eisenhower’s boyhood home.

-The interior of the home was nice and I went to every room in the first floor of the two-story house.
+The interior of the home was nice, and I went to every room on the first floor of the two-story house.
 Unfortunately, Ike’s bedroom was on the second floor and that area was off limits to tourists.
-I posed for photos in a handful of the rooms, but it was difficult as the interior was fairly dark and the use of a flash was prohibited.
+I posed for photos in a handful of the rooms, but it was difficult as the interior was fairly dark, and the use of a flash was prohibited.
 My photographer didn’t want to be yelled at again and obeyed the rules.

 The front parlor inside the Eisenhower home.